Business Model Canvas and Discovery Interviews

 Sample Presentations and Videos

-VentureWrench Launch! also takes inspiration from the NSF I-Corps™.
-Below, as examples, below are presentations by various I-Corps™ Teams from the national cohorts which have prepared and shared their final Lessons Learned Presentation (10 minutes) and a 2-minute Lessons Learned Video at the end of their cohort.
+The National Science Foundation conducts their I-Corps™ program.
+As inspiration, here are some example presentations by various NSF I-Corps™ Teams from the national cohorts which have prepared and shared their final Lessons Learned Presentation (10 minutes) and a 2-minute Lessons Learned Video at the end of their cohort.